← Back to Blog

 Era 3: Social Media (2010s)

-You probably remember the social media wave.
-Facebook pages for businesses, then Instagram, then LinkedIn.
-The businesses that showed up early built audiences of thousands of followers who were genuinely interested in what they did.
-They ran cheap ads to warm audiences.
+The social media wave followed the same pattern.
+The businesses that showed up early built audiences of thousands of genuinely interested followers.
+They ran targeted advertising to warm audiences.
 They built trust through content before anyone even called.

 The businesses that waited found that by the time they arrived, the organic reach was gone.
 The platforms had commercialised.
 What was free and powerful in 2012 cost real money to replicate in 2018.